josejuan/jQuery-translatable/README.md

     2.3. "termUID", is a mapping key, you can see as "record" to be translated (eg. product code "123", user code "456", ...)

     2.4. with PUT HTTP method you must store the provided content into key {langIsoCode, termType, termUID}.
-The JSON object is:
+The JSON object is a string:

-            { "langId": 1                        // same as [1.1].
-Not used here.
-            , "termId": 2                        // same as a internal "termUID" key.
-Not used here.
-            , "translation": "This is some text" // text to store.
+            "This is some text" // text to store.
-            }

          A example POST:

             HTTP POST: http://server.com/translatable/en/TOWERNAME/1
-            POST DATA: {"langId":0,"termId":0,"translation":"Tower of London!"}
+            POST DATA: "Tower of London!"
             RESPONSE: {"result":"ok"} // response could be one error message.

     2.5. with GET HTTP method you must return the previously stored content.